-If your goal is fat loss, the first step is all about establishing your start point.
+If your goal is fat loss, the first step is establishing your start point.
 This involves taking measurements such as your body weight, your waist circumference and pictures.
-These will be your metrics when it comes to measuring your progression.
-Losing body fat is going to involve a change in certain habits which will take time — it is not going to be an overnight process.
+These will be the metrics you turn to when it comes to measuring progress.
+Losing body fat is going to involve a change in certain habits which will take time — it's not going to be an overnight process.

 If you're not super experienced with fitness training and you have a lot of body fat to lose, you'll be better served making small adjustments to your lifestyle rather than drastic ones.
 Avoid completely cutting out food groups or trying to go to the gym every single day; starting small gives you a much better chance of success.